 Joe Namath is an American treasure.
 The man often referred to as “Broadway Joe” achieved stardom at the University of Alabama, where he won numerous games and the 1964 national championship, and in New York, where he took the Jets to their only Super Bowl in 1969 and donned lavish fur coats on the sidelines.

-The Hall of Fame quarterback’s name absolutely deserves to be in the same sentence as passers like Tom Brady, Drew Brees and Peyton Manning, though Namath himself will tell you Brady is the GOAT.
+The Hall of Fame quarterback’s name absolutely deserves to be in the same sentence as passers like Tom Brady, Drew Brees and Peyton Manning, though Namath himself will tell you Brady is the G.O.A.T.

-Namath has accomplished pretty much everything one can tossing pigskins — a Super Bowl, Pro Bowl, MVP, NCAA National Championship and a Pro Football Hall of Fame plaque — but there’s still one glaring accolade missing.
+Namath accomplished pretty much everything one can tossing pigskins — a Super Bowl, Pro Bowl, MVP, NCAA National Championship and a Pro Football Hall of Fame plaque — but there’s still one glaring accolade missing.

 Broadway Joe belongs in the College Football Hall of Fame.